 - A gym towel

-Some gyms supply towels and paper towels to clean equipment after you’re done using them.
-It’s common courtesy to clean equipment, as it will leave the surfaces dry for other gym-goers.
+Some gyms supply towels and paper towels to clean the equipment after you’re done using them.
+It’s a common courtesy to clean equipment, as it will leave the surfaces dry for other gym-goers.

 Take it a step further and bring a towel of your own.
 Rather than using it on gym equipment, keep it just for yourself.
 It’s a simple way to keep sweat out of your eyes and stop it from collecting at the top of your back and chest.